 This type of cash advance is money given to you based on the inheritance you will get once the estate is settled.
-It is not an inheritance loan and you do not have to pay any interest on the money.
+It is not an inheritance loan or estate loan and you do not have to pay any interest on the money.
 In fact, the company purchases an assigned interest in a portion of your inheritance.
 This means they buy part of your inheritance from you and pay you the money now.
 Because this type of funding isn’t a loan, you don’t have to pay interest or make monthly payments on the money you receive.
 You can spend the money and use it any way you want to improve your life with no worries about how the finance company is going to get paid.
 Once you have the money, your responsibility has ended, unlike with probate loans where you may make monthly payments.

 A cash advance is a viable option for anyone who will be receiving an inheritance and needs the money now.
 There are several reasons you might want or need the money now and numerous benefits as to why it’s a better option than running up credit cards or getting a loan.

-As you can see, there are several reasons to choose a cash advance for heirs over other financing options.
+As you can see, there are several reasons to choose a cash advance for heirs over other financing options, such as inheritance loans.
 It is the safest option and often the least expensive if you need your inheritance money now.

 No Restrictions on Use of the Money